This post may contain affiliate links. Please read my disclosure.

 Equipment

-The equipment you use is important to how the vanilla bean ice cream recipe turns out.
+The equipment you use is important to how the ice cream turns out.
 What is needed is the following:

 Pro Tips/Recipe Notes

-- Keep It Creamy - homemade ice cream can turn hard as we don't add preservatives, however Xanthan gum or a couple tablespoon of vodka will help keep it creamy.
+- Homemade ice cream can turn hard or icy as we don't add preservatives, however Xanthan gum or a couple tablespoon of vodka will help keep it creamy.

 Other Ice Cream Recipes